 The United States does not have too many lawyers; rather, it licenses more lawyers than there are lawyer jobs available, and the profession has a high turnover rate.
 The evidence for law graduate and lawyer overproduction at the national level is well documented.
-The primary source is the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), which in the 1996 edition of its Occupational Outlook Handbook (OOH) stated:
+The most credible source is the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), which in the 1996 edition of its Occupational Outlook Handbook (OOH) stated:

 Even though jobs for lawyers are expected to increase rapidly, competition for job openings should continue to be keen because of the large numbers graduating from law school each year.
 During the 1970s, the annual number of law school graduates more than doubled, outpacing the rapid growth of jobs.
 Growth in the yearly number of law school graduates tapered off during the 1980s, but again increased in the early 1990s.
 The high number of graduates will strain the economy’s capacity to absorb them.
 Although graduates with superior academic records from well-regarded law schools will continue to enjoy good opportunities, most graduates will encounter competition for jobs.
 As in the past, some graduates may have to accept positions in areas outside their field of interest or for which they feel they are overqualified.
 They may have to enter jobs for which legal training is an asset but not normally a requirement.
 For example, banks, insurance firms, real estate companies, government agencies, and other organizations seek law graduates to fill many administrative, managerial, and business positions.

 And 1996 isn’t an outlier.
-Subsequent editions of the OOH have characterized the market for lawyers with similar language, and there are more specific data sources I will use to illustrate the phenomenon of lawyer overproduction later.
+Subsequent editions of the OOH have characterized the market for lawyers with similar language, and there are more specific data sources I will use to illustrate the phenomenon of lawyer overproduction further down.

 But first, this page requires context: Despite the evidence, many journalists, attorneys, bar authorities, economists, legal educators (certainly the loudest ones), and other commentators tend to deny lawyer overproduction for seemingly as many excuses as there are law schools.
 Here are a handful examples: